nyhilum/old-jekyll-blog/tech/_posts/2021-05-17-local-variables-in-memory.md

 In programming, we're taught that variables are stored in memory, but what *exactly* does this mean?

 Variables in high level languages are pretty simple to understand.
-In C, it's simply **int x = 1;**; however, when looking at the compiled code in assembly, it's a bit more complicated.
+In C, it's simply `int x = 1`; however, when looking at the compiled code in assembly, it's a bit more complicated.

 Note that global variables and local function variables are stored differently.
 This post only covers local function variables.